AmritPatel/buildtoolWiki/Parameter-Details.md

 ## Basic Settings

 #### Build Path Options
 **Base Build Folder** - The base path where all builds are created.
-Can be a relative or absolute path.
-Relative paths are relative to the Unity project's base folder.
+Click the "..." button to set this value.

 **Build Path** - The path for each new build.
-If the path isn't unique, the previous build will be deleted.
+If the path isn't unique, the previous build will be deleted and overwritten.
 Recognized tokens for the build path:
 * `$YEAR` - The current year in "yyyy" format.
-* `$MONTH` - The current month in "mm" format.
+* `$MONTH` - The current month in "MM" format.
 * `$DAY` - The current day in "dd" format.
 * `$TIME` - Current time in "hhmmss" format.
 * `$RELEASE_TYPE` - The release type name.